 One area where small businesses often enjoy an advantage is around flexibility.
 Generally, the larger a company gets, the harder it is to change direction quickly.
 Small firms can often respond much faster to current events or new trends.

-For example, some small businesses have profited from the Pokémon Go phenomenon this summer.
+For example, some small businesses profited from the Pokémon Go phenomenon a few years ago.
 One pizzeria owner decided to buy some “lures”, which temporarily increase the rate of Pokémon generation in the area.
 Here's what happened:

 We did this last night (college town), and within minutes of dropping the lure, 30 people walked in.
 Hoooly s#&@.
 I own a pizzeria that's a Pokestop and I literally did this all day.
 I had a ton of kids and adults (mostly adults) come in for a slice of pizza and a drink until the lure ran out.